douer423/douer423.github.io/_posts/2022-09-11-How-to-install-Ruby-on-CentOS-7.md

 ## 1.Installing Requirements

+Before you begin with this guide, there are a few steps that need to be completed first.

+You will need a CentOS 7 server installed.
+If you haven't done this yet, you can install CentOS7 according my installation [article](https://douer423.github.io/posts/How-to-create-CentOS7-in-VMWare-WorkStation/).

-First of all, you need to install all required packages for RVM installation on our system using the following command.
+Then, you need to install all required packages for RVM installation on our system using the following command.

 ```shell
 yum install gcc g++ make -y